Photo courtesy of Ryan Milrad

 • Sensible liability frameworks

-• Policies that allow farms to responsibly host visitors and expand direct engagement
+• Policies that allow farms to responsibly host visitors and grow direct engagement

 FEDERAL POLICY